luishann/sk.in/deliverables/iteration-01.plan.md

 team is performing as a whole.

  * What's the purpose of each meeting?
-The weekly meeting's before tutorial will be to update and review one another about our progress or any new problems that anyone might have encountered.
+The weekly meetings before tutorial will be to update and review one another about our progress or any new problems that anyone might have encountered.
-Any skype meeting we have will be more of an immediate/emergency situation, perhaps after an office hour with our TA in which he provided important criticisms.
+Any skype meeting we have will be more of an immediate/emergency situation, perhaps after an office hour with our TA Adam in which he provided important criticisms.
 And our final review meeting will be when everyone is done their artifacts to discuss the process.